VerosK/ansible-playground/README.md

-# Vagrant box with NGINX
+# Ansible provisioned Vagrant box with NGINX

 * installed by Ansible